 - Is my branding simple and iconic?

-- Does my branding have continuity across everything I do?
+- Is my branding consistent across everything I do?